RawBoeuf/EC2WebServer/README.md

 For anyone who wants to see the live EC2 instance, click [here](http://ec2-54-149-25-154.us-west-2.compute.amazonaws.com).

 ### User Data
+**This is the user data that I had for my EC2 instance at launch.**
 ```
 #!/bin/bash
 yum update -y